Section 13 Lesson 1 | Verbs with similar meaning - Abriqqi.com - Spanish tutorial

 Up to now we have, surprisingly, met over seventy verbs.
-It means that now you can describe more than seventy different actions in Spanish, using regular and irregular verbs.
+It means that now you can describe more than seventy different actions in Spanish, using both regular and irregular verbs.

 Among this considerable number of verbs, there are some that might produce confusion.

-In this lesson we are going to list five pairs of verbs with similar meaning, that should be distinguished.
+In this lesson we are going to list five pairs of verbs with similar meaning, that should be clearly distinguished.

 Both verbs are translated as “to know”, but they are used in different situations.